3 steps to fast track your way to "financial freedom"

 Do you save that extra income…or do you upgrade the car, shift to a better neighbourhood, or splurge on a shopping spree?

 Similar to the golden handcuffs syndrome, where the allure of more perks keeps us handcuffed to a job - as your income increases, so to do your expenses.
-Instead of spending extra income that your previously managed without, consider putting it straight into high interest savings accounts and fixed term investments.
+Instead of spending extra income that you previously managed without, consider putting it straight into high-interest savings accounts and fixed-term investments.

 If you’re a two income household, for example, could you minimise expenses so that you live on one income and save the other?
 This could prove to be a useful exercise if one of you becomes ill or you start a family.